Kilbourne Hole: Characteristics

 The eastern and northern rim of the hole have low rim deposits of ejecta from the maar eruptions.
 These rest on the basalt flow where it is present or on older sediments.
-The ejecta at Kilbourne Hole contains dropstones and a large number of xenoliths derived from the lower crust and mantle.
+The ejecta at Kilbourne Hole contains dropstones launched as bombs, usually greater than 2.5 inches across and a large number of xenoliths derived from the lower crust and mantle.
 These have been closely studied by geologists to learn more about geologic processes deep underground.

 Hunt's Hole is a little smaller, with basalt cliffs only at the northeast and southeast sides of the crater.
 Layers of ashfall and crumbling sediment also rise about 40 ft high, on the south rim of the crater.
-Sand dunes have collected on the east sides of the both craters, rising about 100 ft above the desert floor.
+Sand dunes have collected on the east sides of both craters, rising about 100 ft above the desert floor.
 A dry lakebed lies on the floor of each crater.

 Xenoliths

 Kilbourne Hole is notable for the abundance of xenoliths in the crater ejecta.
 These are fragments of country rock carried intact to the surface by the eruption.
 Xenoliths at Kilbourne Hole include both upper mantle rocks and lower crustal rocks and are most abundant in the northern and eastern rim.
 Because these are samples of portions of the Earth that are inaccessible by mining or drilling, they are of great scientific interest.

 Most of the mantle xenoliths at Kilbourne Hole are composed of lherzolite, a rock composed mostly of olivine and pyroxene.
 The olivine has a distinctive pale green color in which the pyroxene forms black flecks.
 Wehrlite is occasionally found here as well.

-Deep crustal rocks include a variety of granulites of both high-silica (felsic) and low-silica (mafic) compositions.
+Deep crustal rocks include a variety of granulites of both high-silica (felsic) and low-silica (mafic) compositions, mostly charnockite and anorthosite.
 These likely took less than three days to reach the surface from their place of origin, and show pristine composition and texture.
 Their characteristics show that they were little altered from their formation 1.6 to 1.8 billion years ago, other than some reheating during the opening of the Rio Grande rift.

 Xenoliths are almost entirely absent in the ejecta from Hunt's Hole, but xenoliths are found in Potrillo maar to the south.

 NASA training

-NASA geologically trained the Apollo Astronauts in April and Nov.
-1969, June 1970, and Jan. and Dec.
-1971.
+NASA geologically trained the Apollo Astronauts in April and November 1969, June 1970, and January and December 1971.
 Astronauts who would use this training on the Moon included Apollo 12's Pete Conrad and Alan Bean, Apollo 14's Alan Shepard and Edgar Mitchell, Apollo 15's David Scott and James Irwin, Apollo 16's John Young and Charlie Duke, and Apollo 17's Gene Cernan and Jack Schmitt.

+In 2017, a NASA field team visited the hole to test various instruments that are planned to be used in future space missions.
+Jack Schmitt attended the tests, as well as astronaut Barry Wilmore who was there to assist in simulated moonwalks at the hole.